Guillemsc/Research-Data-driven-ui-and-animations/README.md

 ![UI image](https://farm4.staticflickr.com/3895/14819170192_829f0e9f5a_o.png)

  ### 2.2 Initial thoughts
-To begin with, we have a hiuge amount of different animations that we could implement, but here we are just going to focus on UI movement animations, moving from one point to another, in a fixed amount of time.
+To begin with, we have a huge amount of different animations that we could implement, but in this research we are just going to focus on UI movement animations, moving from one point to another, in a fixed amount of time.

 ![UI_Amazing](https://github.com/Guillemsc/Research-Data-driven-ui-and-animations/blob/master/ImagesFolder/Amazing.png?raw=true)

-Going for there, we can have an element moving form point A to point B in a defined amount of time with a fixed speed.
+Going from there, we can have an element moving form point A to point B in a defined amount of time with a fixed speed.
 But having a constant speed is quite boring and not pleasant at all, so we can start looking at curves of movement, to have different effects, for example:
 - Ease in
 - Ease out